 Lebanon is a great and unique holiday destination but do follow some security rules.
 The political situation has been fine for years now but the region is not one of the most stable ones in the world therefore it’s wise to check the latest travel advise before booking.The most fragile regions are the South of Lebanon, South of the Litani River, near the Israeli border.
 Tripoli in the North can be tense at times.

-Some other interesting stuff about lebanon:
+Some interesting facts about lebanon:

 - The official language in Lebanon is Arabic but most people speak three languages: Arabic, French, English.